jucaleb4/Bilinear-Algorithms-for-Convolution/README.md

 ```

 Alternatively, the nodes can be prescribed beforehand.
 To use
-the infinity node point, simply designate one of the nodes with
+the infinity node point, simply designate the last node to
-the value `np.infty`.
-The user must ensure the number of
+be `np.infty`.
+The user must ensure the number of points is
-points is equal to `n+r-1`.
+equal to `n+r-1`.
 ```
 r = 3
 n = 3